bazmatic/tiddler/README.md

 # Tiddler

 Tiddler is a 2D space game built with Pygame.
 Navigate your ship to collect fuel and fire your bullets for the sheet pointless joy of it.
-The ship uses the classic control method pioneered in the old "Asteroids" game.
+The ship uses the classic control method pioneered in the old "Asteroids" game: rotate left, rotate right, thrust.

 ## Installation